As a business owner, you know that to be successful in today’s world you need to have a strong online presence.

 - Commercial intent: When someone is considering making a purchase but isn’t quite ready yet.

-For example, someone who searches for “how to start a small business” is probably looking for informational content, while someone who searches for “Small business insurance” is likely looking to make a purchase.
+For example, someone who searches for “how to start a small business” is probably looking for informational content, while someone who searches for “Small business insurance”, which is a high-intent keyword, is likely looking to make a purchase.

-Understanding which type of search intent your target audience has can help you customize your SEO strategy to better meet their needs.
+Understanding which type of search intent your target audience has can help you create a customized SEO strategy to better meet their needs.

 For example, if you know that most of your target audience has informational intent, then create content that provides them with the information they’re looking for.